 Rules should be applied only on a specific cube area where data changes.
 You do not need rules if your data is static such as last year data for example.
 What you could do is export cube data for the specific year, remove the rules and then load the data back, the data for this year will then be static and it will be much faster to query them.

 9. Tune VMM/VMT

 TM1 keeps the calculation in memory, the first time you open a cubeview, if it takes more time than the VMT value (default is 5 sec), TM1 will keep this view in memory (TM1 creates a stargate view), next time you open the cubeview, it will be much faster because TM1 will open the stargate view instead of recreating the view from scratch.

 VMM is the amount of RAM reserved on the server for the storage of stargate views.
-Increasing this value will allowed TM1 to store more stargate views which means that TM1 will be much faster but it will consume more memory.
+Increasing this value will allow TM1 to store more stargate views, which means that TM1 will be much faster but it will consume more memory.

 10. Disable anti-virus on the TM1 data folder

 Virus scan software can negatively impact your TM1 application performance.
 You should set up your anti-virus to skip TM1 folders.